Table of Contents

 By adding value, businesses attract more consumers.
 As a result, they are willing to spend more money to buy.
 And, for businesses, they can charge more than input costs.

 Take cotton for making clothes as a simple example.
 Household consumers will not buy it because it cannot be used directly.
-They have to process it first before they can use it.
+They have to process it first.

 But, if your business processes it into clothing, the price can increase several times over.
 So you could sell it at a higher price than cotton.